Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

-When my father finally passed in October of 2015, we thought we were done with the “C” word and tried to resume a normal life after being surrounded by death and illness.
-I tried my best to re-focus on my responsibilities at work, but it was a daily struggle, as a plethora of symptoms had become my constant companion.
+When he finally passed in October of 2015, we thought we were done with the “C” word and tried to resume a normal life after being surrounded by death and illness.
+I tried my best to re-focus on my responsibilities at work, but it was a daily struggle, and there was still some things I needed to contend with.

-I blamed it on all the stress we had been under while dealing with my dad’s illness, including the lump that had appeared in my breast during my dads last few months on this earth.
-A year later, and I finally decided to seek the assistance of a Naturopath to hopefully figure out what was wrong with me once and for all, and finally put me on my path to health.
+As I returned to the daily grid, I just couldn’t shake the feeling that something was off.
+I at first blamed all issues on the the stress we had been under while dealing with my dad’s illness.
+This included the lump that had appeared in my breast during my dads last few months on this earth.
+A year later, and not feeling any better despite dietary changes I had made, I finally decided to seek the assistance of a Naturopath to hopefully figure out what was wrong with me once and for all, and finally put me on my path to health.

 Needless to say, I soon found myself faced with that hated word yet again, Cancer, except this time instead of dealing with someone else, I found myself faced with a very serious battle for my life.
 I was diagnosed in September of 2016, at the age of 37 with Stage 3A Invasive Ductal Carcinoma.
 I was too young to let Cancer take me, and after everything our family had been through a year prior, I had to fight the tough fight that my dad was unable to.